 £125 Discount for NUS Students people on following means-tested benefits, proof required: ESA (income related); Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.

 All Film Oxford Courses are subsidised by Oxfordshire Skills and Learning Service

 3 Day Video Production Course Outline:

-Introduction to video production and first look at the video cameras.
-Camera shot types and camera movements, developing ideas for shoot, discussing ideas on form, style and content.
+Introduction to video production and a first look at the video cameras.
+Camera shot types and camera movements, developing ideas for the shoot, discussing ideas on form, style and content.
 Further hands-on camera training, including Sound recording and practice with microphones.

 The group will edit their Advert for a local community project using Adobe Premiere software and upload it to YouTube.